mchalapuk/hyper-text-slider/doc/javascript-api.md

 #### Slider.prototype.start()

-Shows first slide.
+Upgrades slider DOM element and shows the first slide.

-Starts the slider mechanism.

 *@precondition* - [.prototype.start()](javascript-api.md#sliderprototypestart) was not called on this slider